 - 3rd Party Fees: title insurance, appraisal fees

 - Escrow Fees: property insurance, homeowners association fees, property tax

-- Most borrowers do not carry the loan the full period.
-Therefore, higher initial fees are discounted over a longer period of time, which lowers the APR.
+- Most borrowers do not carry the loan for the full period.
+Therefore, higher initial fees are discounted over a longer period, lowering the APR.